-DOES requires all worksite timekeepers to scan and email all participant time sheets.
+DOES requires all worksite timekeepers to scan and email all participant timesheets.
 This will allow MBSYEP to better track hours worked and resolve payroll disputes.
-DOES WILL NOT ENTER TIME FOR PARTICIPANTS.
-The collection of timesheets is for auditing purposes only.
+Please note that DOES will not enter time for participants; the collection of timesheets is for auditing purposes only.

-\The Office of Youth Programs will NOT approve any payroll resolutions without timesheets confirming what time is owed.
+The Office of Youth Programs (OYP) will NOT approve any payroll resolutions without timesheets confirming what time is owed.
 ALL timesheets must have both the supervisor's and participant's signatures to be processed.

-ALL timesheets must be scanned and emailed Bi-Weekly.
-Time sheets should be sent to:
+All timesheets must be scanned and emailed bi-weekly.
+Time sheets should be emailed to: SYEPTime@dc.gov Subject: Worksite - Week Ending xx-xx-2021

-Email: SYEPTime@dc.gov

-Subject: WORKSITE - WEEK ENDING xx-xx-2017